briatte/awesome-network-analysis/README.md

 ## Classic Articles

-> __Applied and epistemological__ articles that have become classic readings in network analysis courses.
+> __Applied and epistemological__ articles that have __(or should)__ become classic readings in network analysis courses.
 > See the [Review Articles](#review-articles) section for methodological and thematic review texts.

+1. [Aux sources des grands réseaux d’interactions.
+Retour sur quelques propriétés déterminantes des réseaux sociaux issus de corpus documentaires](http://www.cairn.info/revue-reseaux-2008-6-page-21.htm), by Pascal Cristofoli, in French (_Réseaux_, 2008).
-1. [Birds of a Feather, Or Friend of a Friend?: Using Exponential Random Graph Models to Investigate Adolescent Social Networks](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2831261/), by Steven M. Goodreau, James A. Kitts and Martina Morris (_Demography_, 2001).
+-   [Birds of a Feather, Or Friend of a Friend?: Using Exponential Random Graph Models to Investigate Adolescent Social Networks](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2831261/), by Steven M. Goodreau, James A. Kitts and Martina Morris (_Demography_, 2001).
 -   [Chains of Affection: The Structure of Adolescent Romantic and Sexual Networks](http://www.soc.duke.edu/~jmoody77/chains.pdf), by Peter S. Bearman, James Moody and Katherine Stovel - Classic example of a real-world sexual network (_American Journal of Sociology_, 2004).
 -   [Manifesto for a Relational Sociology](http://www.ssc.wisc.edu/~emirbaye/Mustafa_Emirbayer/ARTICLES_files/manifesto%20for%20a%20relational%20sociology.pdf), by Mustafa Emirbayer (_American Journal of Sociology_, 1997).
 -   [Network Analysis, Culture, and the Problem of Agency](http://www.ssc.wisc.edu/~emirbaye/Mustafa_Emirbayer/ARTICLES_files/network%20analysis,%20culture,%20and%20the%20problem%20of%20agency.pdf), by Mustafa Emirbayer and Jeff Goodwin (_American Journal of Sociology_, 1994).
+-   [Network Theory, Plot Analysis](https://sydney.edu.au/intellectual-history/documents/moretti_network_theory_plot_analysis.pdf), by Franco Moretti (_New Left Review_, 2011).
--   [The Performativity of Networks](http://kieranhealy.org/files/papers/performativity.pdf), by Kieran Healy - Connects network theory and sociology of science.
-Not yet a classic, but let's hope it becomes one (_European Journal of Sociology_, 2015).
+-   [The Performativity of Networks](http://kieranhealy.org/files/papers/performativity.pdf), by Kieran Healy - Connects network theory and sociology of science (_European Journal of Sociology_, 2015).
 -   [Robust Action and the Rise of the Medici, 1400-1434](http://home.uchicago.edu/~jpadgett/papers/published/robust.pdf), by John F. Padgett and Christopher K. Ansell. (_American Journal of Sociology_, 1993).

-Emirbayer, Mustafa and Jeff Goodwin.
-1994.
-"Network Analysis, Culture and the Problem of Agency."
-American Journal of Sociology 99: 1411-54.
 -   [The Strength of Weak Ties](https://sociology.stanford.edu/sites/default/files/publications/the_strength_of_weak_ties_and_exch_w-gans.pdf), by Mark Granovetter (_American Journal of Sociology_, 1973).

 ## Conferences